 Commodity – Rs.
 100

-If your mobile is not linked with your Aadhaar card, you can open the account offline but you have to pay higher charges
+Your mobile number should be linked to your Aadhaar card for online account opening.
+You can open the account offline but you have to pay higher charges

 - Offline account opening charges – Equity: Rs.
 400 and Commodity: Rs.
 200

-So, I would suggest you to open the demat and trading account online which would take 24 hour to 48 hour on completing the account opening process.
+I would suggest you to open Zerodha demat and trading account online which would take 24 hour to 48 hour on completing the account opening process.

 |Equity Intraday||Rs.
 20 per executed order or 0.03% (whichever is lower)|